0xiammatrixx/vector-search/README.md

         # Display video titles and links
         return gr.Markdown('\n'.join([f"[{title}]({url})" for title, url in videos])), ""
 ```
-- The project can be forked and prope changes or improvements made to correct these faults, it would be deeply appreciated.
+- The project can be forked and proper changes or improvements made to correct these faults, it would be deeply appreciated.

 ---